NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ## Task 10 - Single Sign On

-Accessing ressources on multiple platforms usally requires multiple login credentials for successful secure authentication.
+Accessing resources on multiple platforms usally requires multiple login credentials for successful secure authentication.
 The number of different usernames and passwords makes it quite challenging.

 Single Sign On (SSO) tackles this problem beacause it provides a centralized authentication method, which means one login credential to remember.